 Although The Vinoy Renaissance is on the downtown St. Pete side of the peninsula instead of on the beach, it still has a great resort feel thanks to all the facilities.
 There’s a full spa, an extensive gym, a spin class room, a large outdoor pool with plenty of lounge chairs, a whirlpool, and tennis courts.
 There’s also a full 18-hole golf course adjoining the hotel, a testament to how long ago this area was developed before so much sprang up around it.

 The location is great for those who like to explore by foot or bicycle too.
 There are dozens of bars and restaurants within walking distance and the famous Salvador Dali Museum is a few blocks away.
-A ten-minute taxi ride will get you to the beach or Tropicana Field where the Tampa Bay Rays play baseball.
+A 15-minute taxi ride will get you to St. Pete Beach and it’ll take even less time to reach Tropicana Field where the Tampa Bay Rays play baseball.

 If you just want to stay in, however, there is another daytime restaurant near the pool, as well as a coffee shop right off the lobby serving hot drinks, pastries, and sandwiches.
 A hidden speakeasy requiring a password is only open on weekends, but another dining option at the golf course is open every day.

 Effectively appealing to families, business travelers, and romantic couples, the Vinoy St. Petersburg is one of the top hotels in the Tampa Bay area and will delight most guests far more often than it disappoints.
 Rates start at around $200, higher in winter months.
 See more information at the Renaissance site or book online at Priceline or Expedia.